What is overactive bladder?

 How do I control urges when resetting my bladder?

-Controlling your urges is a key step in resetting your bladder.
+Managing your urges is a key step in resetting your bladder.
 The following strategies may help:

 - Squeeze your pelvic floor muscles quickly several times (Kegels).
 Don’t fully relax in between Kegels.